BOOK LAUNCH

 Project description

 A person experiences epistemic injustice if they are not adequately believed or understood because they belong to a non-dominant social group (e.g., women, sexual minorities, Indigenous people, people racialized as non-white, disabled people or neurominoritized people).
 Epistemic injustice undermines epistemic agency, that is, participation in the exchange and production of knowledge.
-Epistemic injustice undermines epistemic agency, that is, participation in the exchange and production of knowledge.
+Epistemic injustice undermines epistemic agency, i.e. participation in the exchange and elaboration of knowledge.

 The Chair's research program aims to develop the explanatory and normative potential of the concept of epistemic injustice by